FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Related work

 \subsection{Biomedical image segmentation}

-The basis of most modern \ac{CNN}-based semantic segmentation architectures are either \ac{FCN}~\cite{long2015fully} or an encoder-decoder architecture such as U-Net~\cite{ronneberger2015u} originally designed for cell segmentation~\cite{ronneberger2015u}.
-Various modifications of these networks have been proposed both for semantic segmentation of natural images~\cite{zhong2020squeeze,zhao2017pyramid,wang2020deep} and biomedical image segmentation~\cite{fan2020pranet,zhou2018unet,zhou2019unet++,jha2019resunet++,jha2020doubleu,guo2020sa,ibtehaz2020multiresunet,oktay2018attention,wang2020boundary}.
-In general, in the encoder, the image content is encoded using multiple convolutions to capture from low-level to high-level features, whereas in the decoder part of the network the prediction masks are obtained by multiple upsampling mechanism and deconvolution.
-Methods like PSPNet~\cite{zhao2017pyramid} and DeepLab~\cite{chen2017deeplab} incorporate convolutional feature maps of varying resolutions to effectively segment both small and large sized objects.
+The basis of most modern \ac{CNN}-based semantic segmentation architectures are either \ac{FCN}~\cite{long2015fully} or an encoder-decoder architecture such as U-Net~\cite{ronneberger2015u} originally designed for cell segmentation.
+Various modifications of these networks have been proposed both for semantic segmentation of natural images~\cite{zhao2017pyramid,wang2020deep} and biomedical image segmentation~\cite{zhou2018unet,oktay2018attention,zhou2019unet++,fan2020pranet,jha2019resunet++,jha2020doubleu,wang2020boundary}.
+In general, in the encoder, the image content is encoded using multiple convolutions to capture from low-level to high-level features, whereas in the decoder part of the network the prediction masks are obtained by multiple upsampling mechanism {or deconvolution operations}.
+Methods like PSPNet~\cite{zhao2017pyramid} and DeepLab~\cite{chen2017deeplab} incorporate convolutional feature maps of varying resolutions to segment both small and large-sized objects effectively.
 While PSPNet used a pyramid pooling module, DeepLab used \ac{ASPP} for encoding the multi-scale contextual information.
-Both PSPNet and DeepLab based architectures have been used widely in the medical imaging community~\cite{hassan2020,sun2019colorectal,jha2019resunet++}.
+Both PSPNet and DeepLab based architectures have been used widely in the medical imaging community {for biomedical image segmentation~\cite{hassan2020,sun2019colorectal}}.

-Recently, Cheng et al.~\cite{Cheng:CVPR2020} proposed the Panoptic-DeepLap method with a class-agnostic regression, for instance, segmentation that uses a dual-ASPP and dual-decoder structure.
-Wang et al.~\cite{Huiyu:ECCV2020} proposed an attention-based panoptic instance segmentation showing improved performance than the former.
-High-Resolution Network (HRNet)~\cite{wang2020deep} employed exchange of information across different resolutions to resolve the issue of loss of high-resolution feature representations.
-Application of these architectures in the biomedical imaging community is, however, yet to be explored.